ietf-wg-cellar/ebml-specification/specification.markdown

 an `Element Data Size`, and `Element Data`.

 `Element ID`:
-: The `Element ID` is a binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.
+: A binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.